 What to find out in this post

-From Osaka Namba Station you can catch a train to Gokurakubashi several times a day.
-From there you can go on by cable car which brings you to Koyasan, which is located around 800 meters over sea level.
-I’d recommend you to chose the Koyasan ticket from Namba Station for 2860 (around 23 Euro) This one includes the whole roundtrip and a bus flat to go around Koyasan.
+From Osaka, you can take a train from Namba train station to Gokurakubashi several times a day.
+From there, the cable car continues to Koyasan, which is about 800 meters above sea level.
+It is advisable to buy the Koyasanticket at the Namba station for 2860 Yen (about 23 Euros), which includes round-trip and a bus flat on site.

 Where to stay in Koyasan

 In many temples, guests can spend the night during Koyasan Temple Stays and try one of the yummy vegetarian dishes prepared by the monks.
 It is an incredible experience that gives you the opportunity to get to know the daily life of the monks and to watch over their everyday life for a day.